-The main questions about having your feet free with shinfin™ leg fins, are answered below.
-Or you can go to the complete FAQ list.
+The shinfin™ feet free swim fins FAQ are answered below.
+Or see complete FAQ list.

-Yes, shinfin™ leg fins are easy to walk in, and safer to walk too.
+shinfin™ swim fins are easy to walk in, and safer to walk too.
 Your feet are free to walk at the pool, at the beach and even over rocky shorelines.

 With regular foot fins, it is hard and dangerous to walk.
 There is always the danger of the foot fins tripping you up or causing you to slip and hurt yourself.
 This applies to water activities in the pool, sea, lakes and rivers.
 Many people would prefer to walk to and from the water wearing their fins.
 But they can’t walk easily or safely wearing foot fins.

-Finally, fins that are easy to walk in and safer!
+Finally, swim fins that are easy to walk in and safer!

-Yes, shinfin™ leg fins leave your feet free to move easily and swim naturally.
+shinfin™ swim fins leave your feet free to move easily and swim naturally.
 You move your feet the same way you move them when swimming without fins.
-They give you extra power and still let you kick naturally.
+They give you extra power and still let you do your normal kick.

 Regular foot fins restrict your feet and stop them moving easily.
 They force you to keep your feet and ankles stiff, to hold the foot fins in position for the kick.
-They destroy your natural kicking movements, that your ankles and feet make when you swim without fins.
+They destroy your normal kicking movements, the way your ankles and feet move when you swim without fins.
 Wearing foot fins, you can’t move your feet easily so you can’t swim naturally.

-Yes, shinfin™ leg fins leave your feet free, so you can dive safer and easier into the water.
+shinfin™ swim fins leave your feet free, so you can dive in safer and easier into the water.
 It’s very similar to diving into the water barefoot, with no fins.

 Wearing regular foot fins, people find it difficult and more dangerous diving into the water.
 The tips of the fins stick out and can trip you up.
 There is a danger of slipping and hurting yourself.
 The foot fins don’t grip the ground for a proper dive.
 You can’t curl your toes around the pool edge for a proper, safe dive.
 Now you can get rid of these foot fin dangers.

-Now you can wear fins and dive safer and easier into the water!
+Now you can wear swim fins and dive in safer and easier into the water!

-Yes, shinfin™ leg fins leave your feet free for flip turns (tumble turns) and for wall turns too.
+shinfin™ swim fins leave your feet free for flip turns (tumble turns) and for wall turns too.
 So they are good fins for doing laps in the pool.

 Regular foot fins mess up your turns.
 In particular, they make it difficult to get your feet in the correct position to push off properly from the wall.
 Using foot fins can give you bad turning habits for your normal swimming too.
 They cause problems with flip turns and wall turns.
 Sometimes the water suction holds the foot fin on the wall and this suction can even pull the fin off your foot.